hp4k1h5/agora/ROADMAP.md

 - allow traders to integrate high-level technical data processing and automated alerts and actions

+## current state

+Currently the app allows iex api subscribers to query and view a range of financial information.
+Also, limited beta testing of trading is enabled.

+Alpha release will include an algo-manager that will make it easier to start/stop/schedule/monitor/adjust algorithmic trading robots.

 ## alpha release

+### v0.0.14
+- iex
+  - chart types
+    - bar (have to make a new drawille component since contrib bar is not made for financial data graphing)
+    - ohlc (same as above)
+- alpaca
+  - streaming data

 ### v0.0.13
 - iex